PierreGode/PasswordGenerator/README.md

 # PasswordGenerator
-A python password generator for windows.
+A Python password generator for windows.
 To enable copy option run code from terminal as administrator

 depends on: